In this HostGator review, I’ll explore the provider’s pricing, ease of use, performance, security, customer support, and more.

 HostGator website builder

 HostGator’s hosting itself might be fine, but I noticed that one thing is hiding in plain sight that’s worth attention.
-Gator Builder is one of the nicest and simplest website builders if trying to grasp WordPress seems too much at the moment.
-The builder is simple and easy to use.
+Gator Builder is one of the nicest and simplest website builders if trying to grasp WordPress seems too much at the moment (check out our Gator Website Builder review for details).
+It is simple and easy to use.
 Plus, you can create up to 6 pages for free with your hosting account.

 In any case, all plans come with the same choice of 149 (at the moment of writing) templates.
 There are modern ones, there are classic ones, there are clean ones.
 Basically anything, you could imagine.